 - Introduction of parties.
 Use each party’s full name and address, corporate or organizational title, and any other contact information

 - Purpose and objectives: Clearly define the purpose of the parties’ agreement; objectives of the MOU must be precisely outlined right at the beginning of the document

 - Description: Describe the subject matter of the MOU and the reason for its creation

 - Terms of the agreement: Typically, these fall into two categories: cooperation and resources.
 First, the agreement generally explains how the parties will cooperate with each other concerning actions to be performed and which party will perform them.
 The second category involves resources, and what each party brings to the agreement

 - Responsibilities: Outline what each party must do in order to fulfill the agreement

 - Miscellaneous: Insert provisions such as dispute resolution options, the method for termination, a non-disclosure agreement, or a privacy clause

 - Signature block: Include the words “Acknowledged and Agreed” with your signatures and the date

 Structuring a memorandum of understanding using a template is far more efficient.
-In minutes, you can produce a memorandum of understanding in minutes with a Legal Templates free step-by-step form builder.
+In minutes, you can produce a memorandum of understanding with a Legal Templates free step-by-step form builder.

 Memorandum of Understanding Sample